databrydge/popcorn-time/README.md

 When it comes to the coding / solving the assignment's goals, there are no rules.
 Use whatever you want, from composer packages, to plugins JS,etc... all of it is allowed! <br/>
 The only rules there are, are about how to submit your final code as part of the assignment, you can read below what is expected.

-- Follow the steps in the [setup](setup.md#get-git-set-up--the-project-files-on-your-pc) on how to get your github repoitory set up.
+- Follow the steps [here](setup.md#get-git-set-up--the-project-files-on-your-pc) to get your own repository set up correctly.
 - Do **not** fork our repository
 - Once your version of the repository is pushed, make sure you have all the history & commits of our repository intact.
 - Make sure your repository is privated and we are invited as collaborators: [rafaello104](https://github.com/rafaello104) & [barra66](https://github.com/barra66)